Part 1. The Case of Charlotte Teichgräber from Beuthen, Upper Silesia.

 Leonhard Posner was a Jewish refugee who arrived in the UK before the outbreak of World War II.

-Leonhard and Charlotte appear for the first time in Britain in the 1939 census.
-The census shows them residing at Tollsworth Manor Youth Hostel (now known as Tollsworth Manor House) in Chaldon, Surrey.
-The record also indicates that Leonhard and Charlotte were married.
-Source: Myheritage.
+Leonhard and Charlotte first appear together in Britain in the 1939 census, residing at Tollsworth Manor Youth Hostel (now Tollsworth Manor House) in Chaldon, Surrey.
+The census records them as married.
+Source: MyHeritage.
 Subscription required.
-In the Myheritage record, the name of the residence is misspelt and mistitled.
+Note that in the MyHeritage record, the residence’s name is misspelt and misidentified.

 The Czech Trust Fund